 Do not apply fentanyl skin patches to skin that is irritated, broken out, burned, cut, or damaged in any way.
 Do not use a fentanyl skin patch that is cut, damaged, or changed in any way.
 If you use cut or damaged patches, you may receive most or all of the medication at once, instead of slowly over 3 days.
 This may cause serious problems, including overdose and death.

 Fentanyl skin patches can be habit-forming.
-Tell your doctor if you or your family drink or have ever drunk large amounts of alcohol; have overused prescription medications; have used street drugs; or have or have ever had depression or mental illness.
+Tell your doctor if you or anyone in your family drink or have ever drunk large amounts of alcohol; have overused prescription medications; have used street drugs; or have or have ever had depression or mental illness.